annguyen9461/annguyen9461.github.io/_projects/quad.md

 thumbnail: "/projects/quad/quad.gif"

 intro: |
-  The goal of this project was to build a self-reconfigurable quadruped that can switch between walking and rolling modes.
-  I also integrated ROS2 and YOLO for a computer vision task.
+  The goal of this project was to build a self-reconfigurable quadruped capable of switching between walking and rolling modes.
+I also integrated ROS2 and YOLO to support a computer vision task.

 content_layout:
   - section_layout: text